-“Earlier this year they successfully applied for a $400,000 State Government grant to build stage one, which will deliver changerooms to modern standards.
+“Earlier this year they successfully applied for a $435,000 State Government grant to build Stage 1, which will deliver changerooms to modern standards.

 “The Committee envisages residents using the hub for meetings and forums, 21sts and yoga, and with the oval being a Bushfire Place of Last Resort, it can also be used by residents in times of emergency.